Cantonese$centralMon-Sat 08:00-17:30, Sun closed

-Sing Heung Yuen on Mee Lun Street serves tomato beef macaroni and crispy condensed milk toast from a 1957 dai pai dong stall in Central, all in for under HK$75 a sitting.
+Sing Heung Yuen on Mee Lun Street serves tomato beef macaroni and crispy condensed milk toast from a 1957 dai pai dong stall in Central.
+At 2 Mee Lun Street.

 Try: Tomato beef macaroni and condensed milk toast